SharePoint/sp-dev-docs/docs/schema/parameter-element-in-parameters-bdcmetadata-schema.md

 ---
 title: Parameter Element in Parameters (BDCMetadata Schema)
-description: Details on the  Parameter element in Parameters (BDCMetadata Schema)
+description: Describes the Parameter element in Parameters (BDCMetadata Schema) and provides the elements and attributes.
 manager: soliver
 ms.date: 06/09/2022
 ms.audience: Developer